In-Centre Nocturnal Dialysis

 Treatment Environment

-• Patients receive treatment in a bed.
+• Patients are treated in a bed.

 Visitors